Bachelors in Paralegal Studies

 You will also gain hands-on experience in the paralegal field through the internship, practicum, or clinical program requirement.

-The WWU B.S. degree in paralegal studies curriculum bridges academic knowledge with practical experience.
+The William Woods University bachelors in paralegal studies curriculum bridges academic knowledge with practical experience.
 Curriculum is vetted to ensure it meets the demands of today’s increasingly complex legal system, and the internship requirement gives you hands-on experience in the field.
 And, the paralegal studies program is an institutional member of the American Association for Paralegal Education (AAfPE).

-WWU’s paralegal degree program consists of 42 semester hours in a 14-course sequence.
+The paralegal studies degree at William Woods University consists of 42 semester hours in a 14-course sequence.
 Coursework focuses on the application of substantive and procedural law to legal fact patterns professionals would encounter in the legal environment.
 The program strives to build a core of legal knowledge and critical thinking skills, as well as an understanding of professional ethics, communication, and interpersonal skills.
 These all serve to enhance your ability to effectively function as a professional in the legal environment.

-William Woods University offers an online paralegal degree-completion program.
-The paralegal studies degree-completion program consists of 42 semester hours through 14 courses.
+William Woods University paralegal studies bachelor degree-completion program is offered online.
+This makes it convenient for students to take classes from any city in Missouri or from other states.
+The program consists of 42 semester hours through 14 courses.
 Professionals who have an associate degree or 25 transferable credit-hours can select this academic track to seamlessly transfer previous earned credits and be put on an accelerated path toward a law career.

 LGS 309 Ethics and the Law Office